 This was the case for all lure production and incidentally also was the time when many considered these lures not worthy of collection.
 I can vouch for the fact that they fished just as well and in some cases , great innovations were made but still the the mystique of Swedish craftsmen making the items on the banks of the Morrum River at Svangsta was lost.

 Examples of the of the post 80's Swedish production targeted at Japanese buyers were the Morrum casting and Suvaren spinning series of reels well as some beautifully finished and responsive carbon/graphite rods.

-It has been a labor of love to accumulate this collection over 45+ years, starting very modestly with just lures, eventually leading to my very definitive and wide ranging room full of ABU items grouped and classified and shared via my website.
+It has been a labor of love to accumulate this collection over 55+ years, starting very modestly with just lures, eventually leading to my very definitive and wide ranging room full of ABU items grouped and classified and shared via my website.
 ABU themselves started their Museum in the late 70's at Svangsta Sweden, with Henning Karlsson's tireless efforts to merge machinery, rods, reels and lures into a living history in the first old ABU factory building.
-I wish I had this amount of space , instead of my single spare room in my house.
-My collection here shows my passion for, and dedication to displaying and documenting for future generations in a more domestic space.
+Sadly I never met Henning but his gifts to me ie the 2 ABU desktop timepieces keep local and Svangsta time!

 I am most frequently e-mailed about ABU reel values.
 I am a collector and so do not set myself up as an expert in valuations.
 This is not so important to me as I never sell reels.
 I guess it is important if I have a double to trade/swap in order to effect a fair deal for both parties.
 I can certainly advise what I have paid and what I seen reels change hands for in the past.
 Prices vary over time, which i have found generally to be increasing over the last decade, though I am reliably informed that prices were higher 2 decades ago.
 Obviously we must compare apples with apples, and items need to be similarly matched , whether bare reels in good/excellent condition or Mint in a box with all accessories.